 Everything is possible, thanks to the undervalued “Export the trace as CSV” in procmon… You named it, CSV is open bar for Excel.

-You can check it out on CodePlex, there is no release, so download the code and compile by yourself… and more importantly, tweaks it to your need, the code is not difficult.
-(Sorry GIT fans, I did this stuff before becoming a GIT fanboy)
+You can check it out on CodePlex, there is no release, so download the code and compile by yourself… and more importantly, tweak it to your need, the code is not difficult.
+(Sorry GIT fans, I did this stuff before becoming a GIT fanboy.)